julianandrews/sgf-render/README.md

   (non-main) variation at that node, then advance 12 more steps.
 Show that node.
 - `--node last`: Show the last node of the main variation.

+### Kifu mode

+By default `sgf-render` generates diagrams designed to show the board position at a single point in time.
+Captured stones are removed, and when using `--move-numbers` only the last move number at a given point is displayed.
+`--kifu` generates diagrams appropriate for use as a whole game record:

+- move numbers are enabled,
+- all other markup is disabled,
+- stones are never removed from the board,
+- if a stone would be placed on an existing stone an annotation is added instead, and
+- `--node` defaults to `last` (can be overridden).

 ### Custom styles